|Colors||Black, chocolate, brown, silver, blue, grey, cream, beige, lilac, red, orange, white|

 The price of an American Curl cat depends on whether the kitten is a family pet or bred to be a show cat.
 The latter are more pricey than typical home pets.

 The rescue agency is a better option if you can’t afford the price at the breeders.
 However, there’s no guarantee that you’ll get a purebred from the rescue.
-In addition, they don’t come with the official papers.
+In addition, they don’t come with official papers.
+But remember, you’ll be changing a loving cat’s life for the best.

 Taking care of a litter of healthy kittens needs a lot of time, effort, and money.
 Therefore, when shopping for kittens, avoid breeders that sell them very cheaply.
 These are most likely to have medical issues which might be expensive to manage in the future.